 The tale of Princess Mononoke is a fantasy adventure: an epic struggle between humanity and nature.
-The story's competing interests&mdash comprised of cursed monsters, an assortment of people driven by ambition, a selfless hero, and vengeful gods&mdash is remarkable in that there is no villain; instead portraying darkness and hate as it manifests in everyone.
+The story's competing interests-- comprised of cursed monsters, an assortment of people driven by ambition, a selfless hero, and vengeful gods--are remarkable in that there is no villain, instead portraying darkness and hate as it manifests in everyone.
 (Note: This synopsis describes the English version of the film.)

 Ashitaka and the Demon

-The film opens on a view of a mountainous forest, shrouded in mist.
+The film opens on a view of a mountainous forest shrouded in mist.
 A voiceover explains ancient gods and giant beasts inhabit the forests, owing their allegiance to the Forest Spirit.
-Having once lived harmoniously with humans, times have changed.
+The ancient gods once lived harmoniously with humans, but times have changed.
 The forest is disappearing and now is the age of gods and demons.

-That evening Oracle calls the village elders together in her hut and performs a divination using fortune stones to interpret the day's events.
+That evening Hii-sama calls the village elders together in her hut and performs a divination using fortune stones to interpret the day's events.
 She tells Ashitaka to show his scarred arm to the others and asks if he's ready to hear his fate.
 When Ashitaka states his resolve, she reveals the scar will spread and eventually kill him.
 However, instead of waiting to die, he can rise to meet his fate.
-She shows him an iron ball recovered from the boar's body, believing it to be the cause of his demonic transformation.
-Oracle tells Ashitaka to ride to the west to see with eyes unclouded but warns him he can never return.
-Ashitaka agrees, cutting his topknot as a symbol of his separation and leaves.
+She gives him an iron ball recovered from the boar's body, believing it to be the cause of his demonic transformation.
+The oracle tells Ashitaka to ride to the west to see with eyes unclouded but warns him he can never return.
+Ashitaka agrees, cutting his topknot as a symbol of his separation, and leaves.

 As he rides Yakul out of the village, Kaya approaches him, breaking the taboo of seeing a banished person.
 She gives him her crystal dagger necklace.
-Ashitaka thanks her and says he will never forget her before riding off, Kaya staring after him.
+Ashitaka thanks her and says he will never forget her.
+He rides off, Kaya staring after him.

 The Strength of the Curse